Chapter 7 : I like my life.

 “Fine, you want to hear it?
 I hate that you’re like all the others, Ava.
 I thought you were different.
 I really did.
 Guess you proved me wrong, huh?”
 Louis shakes his head and kicks at the grass with his shoe.
 “I’ll just go back to being alone now - I like it better like that anyway.”

-That little thing in my head or my chest shatters again as he turns away and heads back towards the street, each step carrying him farther and farther out of my life.
+That little thing in my head or my chest shatters again as he turns away and walks back towards the street, each step carrying him farther and farther out of my life.
 He thought I was different.
 What a joke.
 Here I was the one thinking I’d found someone who wanted to hang around for a while, but boy, was I wrong.

 God, I’m just so stupid.
 I should have known better; I should’ve known someday he’d go and walk away.
 That’s what always happens, isn’t it?
 Nobody wants to deal with me and my worthless existence.
 I really should’ve known something was wrong when he stuck around for more than one night.
 Stupid, stupid, Ava -